camdenkr/EC700_Epoch3/proposal_feedback.md

 Possible, but somewhat tangential.
 I'd imagine that by Week 2 you have a prototype, so another task could be developing something that works reliably (i.e., not just a prototype).
 Again that relies on the understanding you built in Week 1 on how networking and DNS work in the operating system you're choosing to develop for.

 ## What's the demo going to be?

+Mid-Epoch Demo:
+We are planning on demoing two test programs, one that attempts to connect to the internet using proper domain name, and the other one attempts to connect to the internet using a direct IP address.
+We will have a program running in the background that intercepts and blocks the direct IP requests that we specify, while allowing the DNS based queries to pass through without any hurdle.

+Final Demo:
+For our final demo, we will have a similar system as the mid epoch, but blocking all network traffic across the system that attempts to connect to an IP address directly and allowing all DNS based queries.
+We will be able to show with our own, made programs that attempt to perform these two types of connections as well as a program such as the browser that attempts to connect to an IP address directly will be blocked.
+We will also finally show a malware sample that attempts to connect to an IP address directly, and show that it’s communication is blocked with our project program running, showcasing the motivation for our project.